How to sell an apartment in Estonia

 2. Set a realistic price

 Price is the main driver of how fast you sell.
 Too high means a long wait, too low leaves money on the table.
-Base it on similar, recently sold properties in your area — an experienced local agent helps here.
+Base it on similar properties in your area — our market overview and area pages show the area's median €/m².
+An experienced local agent helps with pricing too.

 3. Market and show